VenRoot/atp/README.md

 Currently WinGet and chocolatey are supported.

-When searching packages with atp, chocolatey and WinGet will automatically searched for the package
+When searching packages with atp, chocolatey and WinGet will automatically search for the package

 ## In short: We are combining the repositories of both package-managers